 Road Construction and Maintenance

-The road lobby devotes much attention in its PR material to the money spent on road construction (which is always inadequate, despite still exceeding by a factor of four the money spent on new public transport infrastructure).
-Instead of drawing attention to all the costs that roads and cars impose on the community, road lobbyists simply point to a figure for road construction and maintenance, and claim that this is only some small percentage (say 15 or 25 per cent) of what motorists actually pay in fuel tax.
+The road lobby devotes much attention in its PR material to the money spent on road construction (always said to be inadequate, despite routinely exceeding by around a factor of four the money spent on new public transport infrastructure).
+Instead of drawing attention to all the costs that roads and cars impose on the community, road lobbyists simply point to a figure for road construction and maintenance, and claim it’s far less than what motorists actually pay in fuel tax.
 The message that emerges is that motorists are being ripped off.

-The way the road lobby misrepresents the facts today is to report only direct Federal spending on roads, which comes to about 25 to 30 per cent of the money raised from fuel tax.
+The way the road lobby has commonly misrepresented the facts since then is to report only direct Federal spending on roads, which varies between 25 and 50 per cent of the money raised from fuel tax—yet as will be seen, represents only about 20 per cent of overall public spending on roads.

 Motorists are already hugely overtaxed with a fuel excise take of 38 cents a litre plus GST.
 Critically, the Federal Government only returns around 12 cents a litre to improve transport, so Australians are being short-changed by 26 cents a litre to subsidise other demands on the budget.